February 20, 2012, Christopher D. Carroll qModel

 locus is located at the point

-investment).
-The distinction between the diagrams reflects the fact that an
+of investment).
+The distinction between the diagrams reflects the fact

-increase in the investment tax credit will result in a rise in the steady-state
+that an increase in the investment tax credit will result in a rise in the

 which implies a fall in the pretax marginal product of